 I’m trying to hold the camera steady but the wind whips both hands over my head and sends it flying behind me.
 “I should get back in the car.
 This doesn’t feel safe.”, I think to myself.
 Rain has soaked all the way through to the last layers of my clothing.
 My hair is stuck all across my face.
 Relentless rain drips over my eyes.
 It’s cold and I can no longer feel my fingers and toes.
 But I don’t get back in the car.
 I’m captivated at the edge of this cliff, on the Wild Atlantic Way, by the frenzied ocean beneath me.
 It’s like no sea I’d ever encountered before; enraged, untamed, incessant and I’m mesmerised.

 Malin Head, along the Wild Atlantic Way, is first mentioned, in the 2nd century AD, by Roman astrologer Claudius Ptolemy who described it as Boreion (the northern).
 It has one of 22 weather stations reporting on the BBC Shipping forecast on Radio 4.
 Banbas Crown, a small tower named after a mythical Irish Goddess, built by the British in 1805, to guard against a French invasion, marks the very tip of the coastline.
 A signal station, built in 1902, close to the old Napoleonic watchtower also still stands.
-As I stood in front of the tower I imagine that on a clear day we’d spot all the bird species described on a nearby sign.
+As I stood in front of the tower I imagined that on a clear day we’d spot all the bird species described on a small information board nearby.

-More recently, the region added another jewel to its crown.
-The Wild Atlantic Way is the chosen location for the most famous blockbuster Hollywood movie of all; Star Wars: The Last Jedi.
+More recently, the Wild Atlantic Way was chosen for the most famous blockbuster Hollywood movie of all; Star Wars: The Last Jedi.
 As if this terrain of 1.7 billion year old rock, 15 000 year old beaches and more shipwrecks in its sea than anywhere else in the world needed further accolade.
 Luke Skywalker himself is said to have visited the local pub during filming.

 “If it wasn’t so stormy I could have shown you the place where they spelt Eire in stone during the war” my guide tells me.
 “It was to show planes flying overhead that Ireland was a neutral country.”
 He’s trying to coax me back towards the car away from the cliff.
 I’d heard that the Northern Lights had started to frequent off this coast.
 I mention this to him as we attempt to walk back.
 Somehow, he doesn’t seem keen to return that night.